CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.3.2.2 Mobile Device Management (MDM) .md

 The strategy for the Mobile Device Management must be fixed in writing and approved by the ISB.
 It should be updated regularly.

-#### SYS.3.2.2.M2 Setting Allowed Mobile DevicesIn principle, all mobile devices used in an institution must meet the requirements of the MDM strategy.
+#### SYS.3.2.2.M2 Setting Allowed Mobile Devices
+In principle, all mobile devices used in an institution must meet the requirements of the MDM strategy.
 This means that they must support all technical security measures that the institution has already implemented or intends to provide in the foreseeable future.
 For the acquisition of mobile devices, whose displays and batteries have been claimed to be highly stressed, a device life cycle of about two years should be estimated.
 If devices of different manufacturers and different operating systems are provided, it must be ensured that the security of the information network and the processed information is not jeopardized by different configuration profiles.

 The MDM may only grant mobile devices access to internal networks that have undergone the approval and validation process.
 There must be an overview of the mobile devices and operating system variants that are allowed in the institution.